 This is also a great choice for someone who needs wheelchair access or otherwise has mobility difficulties.
 The entrance behind the town buildings has a ramp, and the paved walk ends at the Tops parking lot, flush with the paved area, for pickup if need be.

 Part of the Riverwalk is the boat launch for paddlers behind town hall.
 There's also St. Regis Canoe Outfitters, right downtown, for rentals.
-Either way, it's the easiest paddling in the area as the Saranac River, which flows north, carries us almost to Bloomingdale along lovely vistas and distant mountains.
+Either way, it's the easiest paddling in the area as the Saranac River, which flows north, carries you almost to Bloomingdale along lovely vistas and distant mountains.

 The north end of Saranac Lake is graced by Lake Colby, an extremely well-placed lake.
 The clover leaf shape gives it a gorgeous shoreline.
-Seen above is a shot I took last year, with the season well underway.
+Seen below is a shot I took last year, with the season well underway.

 Of course, paddling is the best way to get the most of the color show in all four of Lake Colby's bays, but if you prefer to hike, try the Lake Colby Tracks trail.
 There is a lovely little park on the east side with picnic tables and benches.

-Launch paddling craft from the Lake Colby fishing access site on the north side of the lake off Route 86.
+Thinking of launching your paddling craft from the Lake Colby fishing access site on the north side of the lake off Route 86.
 See our blog post about fishing and paddling Lake Colby.

 One great thing about Church Pond is how it's so easy to find and enjoy.
-Access is by a little seasonal road which is between Route 86 and 30, right at Paul Smiths College.
+Access is by a little seasonal road which is between Route 86 and 30, right at Paul Smith's College.
 It may be only a half-mile long, but its smallness can be deceptive.